-The Lederer Memorial Trophy is an annual event in memory of Richard Lederer (1894-1941), the strong English player and theorist which system, the 1934’s Lederer Two Club, was forerunner of the Acol.
+The Lederer Memorial Trophy is an annual event in memory of Richard Lederer (1894-1941), the strong English player and theorist who created the Lederer Two Club.
 The Memorial, established since 1946 by Richard’s son Tony, is an invite tourney for eight English and foreign teams; it will be held on 29-30th September at Young Chelsea Bridge Club, 32 Barkston Gardens, London SW5 (Tel: 020 7373 1665).
 It will be broadcast in BBO vugraph and commented by Ian Payn and David Bird.

 From 1946 to late sixties the event was a private affair of London bridge clubs; after, it become open.
 The first “foreign” team which won the trophy was a Glasgow’s one in 1977.

 Today, one of the teams will be the winner of the knock-out championship of the same Young Chelsea Club; the others are (as known so far):

 President’s Team. (from) Bernard Teltscher, Tony Priday, Victor Silverstone, John Matheson, Willie Coyle, Gunnar Hallburg.

 Ireland. (from) Tommy Garvey, Hugh McGann, Tom Hanlon, Jon Carroll, Adam Mesbur, Nick Fitzgibbon.

 2011 runner up, Spring Fours: Glyn Liggins, Joe Fawcett, John Holland and Ben Green.

 Crockfords: Alexander Allfrey, Andrew Robson, Tony Forrester, David Bahkshi, Peter Crouch

 Canada: Joey Silver, John Carruthers and two team-mates.